 3. Offer Self-Service Options

-Innovative banks are giving their customers more opportunities to access knowledgebase articles, submit questions/issues online or interact with a customer service representative or chatbot.
+Innovative banks are giving their customers more opportunities to access knowledgebase articles, submit questions/issues online or interact with a customer service representative or chatbots.
 Through the use of a self-service portal, customers are able to access self-help resources, view data stored in CRM (their service inquiries, contact information, and account summaries), and communicate with their bank.
 As an added benefit, portals reduce the amount of time personnel need to spend supporting customers, since many simple banking activities can be performed on them.

 4. Promote Rewards

-Customer-facing CRM users should have visibility into customer rewards balances, whether it be available cash back, travel miles, or statement credits.
+Customer-facing banking for CRM users should have visibility into customer rewards balances, whether it be available cash back, travel miles, or statement credits.
 Consider adding a validation and reminder of rewards balances into customer interaction scripts and coaching.
 Customers that leverage rewards programs gain additional value in their relationship with their bank and are less likely to leave for a competitor.

 5. Identify the Next Best Product

 Leveraging the power of a CRM database, banks can make highly-educated product recommendations to customers.
 For example, Hitachi Solutions for Banking includes powerful tools to help bankers understand the most relevant product to offer a customer based on their demographics, current product mix, and life circumstances.
 Every bank should establish a formula for identifying the next best products for their customers.
-Storing the next best product for each customer in CRM will give employees a great source of referrals.
+Storing the next best product for each customer in your CRM for banking will give employees a great source of referrals.
 Additionally, providing this tailored experience will result in a deeper relationship between a bank and its customers.

-Whereas the next best product concept uses an algorithm to determine a customer’s most relevant next product need, a well-designed CRM system will offer recommendations of complimentary products to customers, based on product relationships configured by a CRM administrator.
+Whereas the next best product concept uses an algorithm to determine a customer’s most relevant next product need, a well-designed bank CRM system will offer recommendations of complimentary products to customers, based on product relationships configured by a CRM administrator.
 This provides personnel with additional opportunities to interact with customers and grow their product mix – I see your CD is expiring next month…are you aware of our recent CD rate increases?